Yuylam/dream-hostel/README.md

 ### Decline mechanism
 When a student declines a match, the exchange is discarded, and pairing will be made.
-Example: A, B, C.
+Example: student 1, student 2, student 3.
-Let's say A declined the match; the program is going to find another pair for B and C if there is one and update the changes.
-However, for A, we are going to delete its entry and append its entry to the table again to change the recordID so that he or she needs to queue again to get an exchange.
+Let's say student 1 declined the match; the program is going to find another pair for student 2 and student 3 if there is one and update the changes.
+However, for student 1, we are going to delete its entry and append its entry to the table again to change the recordID so that he or she needs to queue again to get an exchange.

 ## Future Improvements
 Currently, we are only considering the current college and their desired college without considering the room type.
 In further improvements, we may include room types in consideration by considering their desired room type.